Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 4. Accessibility Is an Experience Problem

-The deeper QA question is: Can players still experience connection, challenge, mastery, escapism, and creativity?
+The key question becomes: Can players still experience connection, challenge, mastery, escapism, and creativity?

 How the APX Course Strengthens My QA Practice